bramp/blog/content/post/2015/08/07/introducing-hilbert/index.md

 ---
 title: Introducing Hilbert.
 A Go library to map values onto a Hilbert curve.
 slug: introducing-hilbert
+description: A Hilbert curve is a space-filling (snakey) curve through a 2D space.
+This can be very useful for mapping a 1D value, into a 2D space.
+I recently created a library for Go that can map to and from a curve.
+The project is hosted on Github, and can be used like so.
+images:
+- hilbert.png
 author: bramp
 categories:
 - Blog